Video Email Marketing: How To Send A Video Through Email (And Why)

 - That Moosend is the best and has your back when it comes to innovative email marketing tactics!

 - That email marketing is not dead but evolving.
-And videos in email marketing is revolutionary!
+And videos in email marketing are revolutionary!

 - That a video doesn’t have to be a video: it can be a GIF or a video screenshot with a hidden link!